matthewcornell/peepweather/README.txt

 -> It might help to change the terms from Low, Medium, High to something like Bad, OK, and Great (or anything else that is more easily understandable without explanation).

-** 1d think: a way to pass my defaults in as a part of a URL link My flying buddies and I have a different idea for what the low/medium/high is and to be able to pass a link around showing the settings would be nice.
-As it is, I adjust the defaults to what We're willing to fly in, but when I send them the link, it seems to go back to the defaults.

-Maybe it would be cool instead of storing preferences in cookies if you could pass them all in the query string.
-That way you could just set up your favorites locally on whichever devices you have and pass any non default settings that way.
-Maybe make something like the settings page to allow the full URL and query string to be built and copied from there.
-Anyways, just another way to do it without having use cookies or store any data server side.

-You could always do like Mr. Mel did with the headspeed calculator.
-It doesn't require a log-in per se, but stores on the site's side based on an email address entered.
-Then just allow a way for the email addy to be passed in the URL query parameters.

-Nothing confidential, so no password needed, but using email allows a unique way to store personal preferences without needing cookies (well, you can still use a cookie and keep the email addy so user doesn't need to enter if visiting from the same device) and changes will be always available to a user across devices...

-This would also be a good solution for club websites...
-Just pass the email used in the query parameter and the right zip's info will always be displayed with the chosen settings.

 ** 2e settings: if ranges need additional clarification (or people want to learn) then have help text under each group (wind, precip, etc.) that updates to show a sentence incorporating the current values